alandgton/activism-mailbot/README.md

 tl;dr to use the script,  run `python3 send.py` or `./send.py` in a terminal.

 For a step-by-step walkthrough, see below.
+Please report bugs to alandgton@gmail.com!

 NOTE: there is a per-minute limit on SMTP messages sent via google's servers. to appease our corporate overlords, i've decreased the speed of our operations.